MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11getimageinfofromfile.md

 ---
 title: D3DX11GetImageInfoFromFile function
 description: Note The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.
-Note Instead of using this function, we recommend that you use the DirectXTex library, GetMetadataFromXXXFile (where XXX is WIC, DDS, or TGA; WIC doesn't support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
-Retrieves information about a given image file. ms.assetid: '57768604-3672-49a0-8120-f09240b8fc98'
+Note Instead of using this function, we recommend that you use the DirectXTex library, GetMetadataFromXXXFile (where XXX is WIC, DDS, or TGA; WIC doesnt support DDS and TGA; D3DX 9 supported TGA as a common art source format for games).
+Retrieves information about a given image file. ms.assetid: 57768604-3672-49a0-8120-f09240b8fc98
+keywords:
-keywords: ["D3DX11GetImageInfoFromFile function Direct3D 11"]
+- D3DX11GetImageInfoFromFile function Direct3D 11
 topic_type:
 - apiref
 api_name: